tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 What's wrong with that?

-It's not exactly wrong, but it's much better to use events in this case.
+Well, it's not exactly _wrong_, but it's much better to use events in this case.

-Instead of the child component calling the function when it needs to, it will simply emit an event.
+Then, instead of the child component calling the function when it needs to, it will simply emit an event.
 Then the parent will receive that event, call the function, and then the props that are passed down to the child component will be updated.

 This is a much better way of achieving the same effect.